anvk/Pine/README.md

 **args** - object which contains resolved variables from route's argMap
 **res** - Express response object.
 NOTE: you need to call _res.send(data)_ within your _processRequest()_ callback to send JSON back to a client.
 **req** - Express request object.
-**route** - Route object which got executed.
-NOTE: all extra properties will be in this object

 ### Widget default options